Slavery and human trafficking statement

 For the purposes of this statement, slavery and human trafficking are based on the definitions set out in the Act.

-OUR BUSINESS Two Degrees Below is a creative communications agency, spanning design, content, event production, film, digital and internal communications.
-Headquartered in Leeds the business has 10 employees and operates primarily in the UK.
+OUR BUSINESS Two Degrees Below is a creative communications agency, spanning strategy, design, content and event production services.
+With offices in Leeds and London, the business has under 50 employees currently and operates primarily in the UK.
 When carrying out due diligence for any new businesses we acquire, we carry out detailed due diligence which includes analysis to ensure they meet our minimum standards of compliance with the values and standards set out in this document.

 OUR POLICY ON SLAVERY AND HUMAN TRAFFICKING We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 The business does not operate in an industry where modern slavery is prevalent, but we acknowledge that we may operate (by either having offices or clients or suppliers) in countries where modern slavery exists.
-Our internal Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 RISK ASSESSMENT AND DUE DILIGENCE PROCESSES We continue to view our industry and the majority of our suppliers as low-risk.
 Where any higher-risk areas are identified, we will seek to mitigate the risk of modern slavery occurring by building a more detailed review of potentially high-risk suppliers into our internal process by:

-We will report at least once each year on our top five suppliers as well as any other suppliers they have identified as being potentially high risk.
+We will review at least once each year our top five suppliers as well as any other suppliers they have identified as being potentially high risk.
 We follow a supplier approval process, when onboarding suppliers, to obtain detailed information about them and their processes to ensure that we work with suppliers who do not tolerate unethical behaviours, pay a living wage and have appropriate diversity of ownership.
 Before entering into a contract with a new supplier it must confirm it meets certain minimum standards that we expect of them.
-This process is being enhanced and expanded during 2023.

 RESPONSIBILITY FOR COMPLIANCE The responsibility for all necessary activities to ensure Two Degrees Below's compliance with the values and standards set out in this statement will be co-ordinated across the businesses legal, human resources, finance, and operations functions.